devadvance/terminalcheatsheet/guides/open-terminal-macos.md

 ## How to open terminal with Finder

 Start from the desktop screen of your computer or a Finder window.
-You will see **Finder** in the menu bar if you are in the right location.
+You will note **Finder** in the menu bar if you are in the right location.
 Now, click on the **Go** button on the menu bar and click on **Utilities** to open Finder to the right location.

 <div class="center guideimages">
   <amp-img src="/assets/guides/open-terminal-macos/go-menu-en.png" width="470" height="420" alt="Finder go menu open" layout="responsive"></amp-img>